tributech-solutions/tributech-docs/docs/guides/guide-data-via-dashboards.md

 The prerequisits for consuming data from a subscription via the integrated dashboarding are the following:

-- A granted subscription to a dataset (you are also able to visualize your own datasets)
+- A granted subscription to a Dataset (you are also able to visualize your own Datasets)
 - Data existists on owner side within the selected time-frame (Master DB)
 - Data is allready synchronised on the consumer side (Slave DB)